cesium12/solver-tools/solvertools/anagram/README.rst

 - Precompute everything possible.
 - Consume as much data as possible.

-So, given a reasonable-length text, Mixmaster searches for how to anagram it into one or two phrases in the Puzzlebase (whose anagrams are precomputed).
+Given a reasonable-length text, Mixmaster searches for how to anagram it into one or two phrases in the Puzzlebase (whose anagrams are precomputed).
 Two phrases doesn't sound like a lot, but you can make a whole lot out of two phrases in the Puzzlebase.